undefined

 and null

 are the only two JavaScript values where we get an exception if we try to read a property.
-To explore this phenomenon, let’s use the following function, which reads (“gets”) property .foo
+To explore this phenomenon, let’s use the following function, which reads (“gets”) property .prop

 and returns the result.